schaefsteven/cn-hugo/content/blog/example-blog-post-with-instructions/index.md

 To do this, go to the video's page, click "share", click "embed", click "copy" and then paste the code like you see above.

+<br></br>

-If you have questions and aren't sure how to do something, Just contact Steven.
+If you have questions and aren't sure how to do something, just contact Steven.